 In a previous article here, we discuss how there are no rules when it comes to configuring Kubernetes Storage.
 It is more about understanding the most efficient storage setup for your application and configuring the environment to match the level of efficiency you are aiming for.
-The wealth of options available today, however, can make that simple process more overwhelming.
+The wealth of options available today, however, can make that simple process more overwhelming, which is why we’re going to discuss Persistent Volumes here.

 Kubernetes is not for everyone when it comes to managing storage, but it does come with options like Persistent Volumes to bridge the gap between the fragile storage of pods and the traditional storage-related problems devs used to experience.
 If you dig deeper, Persistent Volumes are two objects: Persistent Volume and Persistent Volume Claims.